Dajbych.net

 Common Language Runtime

-The most significant characteristics of the .NET Framework is the ability to use classes and call methods across different languages.
-Almost everything is written in C# now, but when this language will be beaten by something revolutionary new, it will not be necessary to rewrite all C# code and libraries.
+The most significant characteristic of the .NET Framework is its ability to use classes and call methods across different languages.
+Almost everything is written in C# now, but when this language is surpassed by something revolutionary, it will not be necessary to rewrite all C# code and libraries.

-All languages are compiled into Common Intermediate Language and this language is compiled to the native code for the processor architecture where the code runs.
-That’s why the C# is called managed language.
-The .NET is the fastest runtime compare to others.
-It is slower just about 5% compare to the native code, but the benefits are huge.
+All languages are compiled into Common Intermediate Language (CIL), which is then compiled to native code for the processor architecture where the code runs.
+That’s why C# is called a managed language.
+The .NET runtime is the fastest compared to others.
+It is only about 5% slower than native code, but the benefits are huge.

 Garbage Collector

-The garbage collector make us free from the old C++ world where is necessary to manage the memory.
-The .NET takes care of it.
-Since .NET 4 the garbage collecting is processed in the separate thread, so the performance is more than sufficient.
+The garbage collector frees us from the old C++ world where it is necessary to manage memory manually.
+The .NET framework takes care of it.
+Since .NET 4, garbage collection is processed in a separate thread, so the performance is more than sufficient.

 ADO.NET

 ADO (ActiveX Data Objects) was part of COM (Component Object Model) for accessing data sources.
-ADO.NET has nothing common with it but the name.
-It is a framework in System.Data namespace for accessing mainstream databases.
-Every serious database manufacturer delivers its provider for the ADO.NET, which means the .NET Framework support.
+ADO.NET shares only the name with ADO and is otherwise entirely different.
+It is a framework in the System.Data namespace for accessing mainstream databases.
+Every major database manufacturer provides a provider for ADO.NET, which means it is supported by the .NET Framework.

 String